Janet Julian

-Janet Lansbury (born Janet Louise Johnson; July 10, 1959) is an American educator who was an actress in film and television, credited as Janet Julian for much of her career.
+Janet Lansbury is an American educator and former actress, credited as Janet Julian for much of her career.

-Biography

-Janet Louise Johnson was born on July 10, 1959, in Evanston, Illinois.
+Early life

+Janet Lansbury was born in Evanston, Illinois, and raised there and in Southern California.
+She graduated from North Hollywood High School and attended the University of California, Los Angeles before moving to New York to become a model.
+She was a print and commercial model including commercials for Herbal Essences shampoo.

+Acting career

 Lansbury got her big break when she won the role of Nancy Drew in the 1970s television series The Hardy Boys/Nancy Drew Mysteries when Pamela Sue Martin left the show in 1978.
-Her other well-known TV role came a year later on the Cult TV series B. J. and the Bear as Tommy.
+Her other well-known TV role came a year later on the cult TV series B. J. and the Bear as Tommy.
 She starred on the evening soap opera Falcon Crest in 1989 as Cookie Nash.